fleetdm/fleet/articles/secret-variables.md

 Afterward, you can upload the script/profile with secret variables via the Fleet API or UI.

+_Note:_ The checksum of Apple DDM profiles with secret variables now includes the timestamp of the last secrets update.

 ## Known limitations and issues

 - Windows profiles are currently not re-sent to the device on fleetctl gitops update: [issue #25030](https://github.com/fleetdm/fleet/issues/25030)